sleepingkingstudios/ephesus-core/DEVELOPMENT.md

   alias_action :do_trick, as: :do_a_trick
   alias_action :dance, as: %i[shake rattle roll]

+## Results

+- error messages should be namespaced strings
+- Command::Result#command_class
+  => name of class (can be different from command name)

 ## Ephesus::RSpec

 - matchers, examples, helpers for testing Ephesus applications